-Of course, language like this is ugly and hateful and represents the darker side of a relationship.
+Of course, language like this is ugly and hateful and represents the darker side of what resides in your husband’s mind.
 Such careless words are things no loving partner ever wishes to hear.

-But in this case, my client was adamant that something else was going on and that over time, while it evolved slowly, she was assured that there was something else going on that would cause her husband to act like he just hated being around her.
+But in this case, my client suspected something else was going on and over time, while it evolved slowly, she became certain there was something else going on that caused her husband to act like he hated talking to her or even being around her.

-I asked what made her think this way and she responded as such:
+I asked what made her think this way in the beginning and she responded as such:

 My husband and I were very close in the beginning of our marriage but something happened along the way….maybe about 4 to 5 years into our marriage…where my husband just seemed to not want to spend time with me.
 When I would talk about my day, he would seem to do everything to cancel me out, not listening to what I was saying.